rajeshsola/emblearning/bbb-porting/first-boot/simple.md

 The above setting is temporary and applicable to current shell only, add this to ~/.bashrc or ~/.bash_profile to take this setting effective for every launch of new shell(~/.bashrc) or every login(~/.bash_profile

+Assuming you are using 32 bit system, follow [expert](expert.md) steps for 64 bit systems and betetr location for the toolchain

 ## Building the kernel

-Extract the given tar ball with kernel source in workdir, i.e. ~/eworkdir
+Extract the given tar ball with kernel source in workdir, i.e. ~/eworkdir, follow [expert](expert.md) for the making story behind KERNEL source

 tar -zxvf KERNEL.tar.gz -C ~/eworkdir